 - Serve hot ulundham paruppu sadham with ellu thuvaiyal.

-We prefer to make this chutney spicier as all other dishes served in this meal are not spicy, so you may adjust tamarind & red chillies to suit your palate.
+Sesame chutney is similar to Mediterranean Tahini sauce, but we make this chutney spicy.
+When we serve this chutney as a side for black gram rice we prefer to make this spicier as all other dishes served in this meal are not spicy, but you may adjust tamarind & red chillies to suit your palate.
 Now the recipe for ellu thuvaiyal is as below:

 - Sesame oil (nallennai) – 1 tsp